twosatnams/catchup/README.md

   - Common Age group - 10 points for being within += 5 years
   - Common Friends - 2 points for each mutual friend

 All of the above mentioned criteria involve a lot of querying into the database, resulting in slow response times.
-Finding the mutual friends is the single most expensive function in the operation so all the friends of all the user are cached into the memory.
-Caching and a few other schema modification lead to much higher response times.
-As of now, a database seeded with 5,000 years can be searced through in an average time of < 100ms
+Finding the mutual friends is the single most expensive function in the operation.
+So to improve response times, all the friends of all the user are cached - I use Redis as my caching service.
+As of now, a database seeded with 5,000 years can be searched through in an average time of < 100ms

+#### Seed Data
+For entertaining experience on the website, it's currently seeded with 10,000 artificial users -
+  - Names were extracted from the 100 most common male, female and family names of 20th century released by Social Security Service.
+  - All users have profile pictures of Hollywood actors, acquired from IMDB
+  - Other information was generated using Faker gem

 ## Technologies Used
 - Ruby on Rails server